Bruskowo Wielkie

-Half-timbered house in the village (2003).
+The village was also known in Polish as Brzoskowo in the past.
 In the 18th century the town was a manor farm which belonged to the rural district around the town of Słupsk, called Amt Stolp.
 In 1939 the village had 88 agricultural holdings.

 On the area of the community, there is at 54°30'5"N 16°53'28"E the static inverter plant of SwePol HVDC.